ministryofjustice/hmpps-clamav/README.md

 The docker image can be deployed and run in the same way as any docker image, and for HMPPS this includes:

- - Locally, as part of a docker-compose'd set of inter-dependent services
+ - Locally, as part of a docker-compose set of inter-dependent services
  - As part of a Kubernetes deployment (deployment is managed by each service requiring AV)

 This docker image is mostly borrowed from: <https://github.com/UKHomeOffice/docker-clamav> ...but with a few changes: